nwdigitalradio/n7nix/deviation/README.md

 ```

 * The script doesn't bother to check for length of wave files so if
-you decide to change the duration of the tone delete that tone file first.
+you decide to change the duration of the tone, delete that tone file first.

 ### Debug notes ###